gwastro/ml-mock-data-challenge-1/README.md

 of the algorithm is Feburary 28th, 2022.

 On submission, we will evaluate your algorithm on a validation set.
-The perormance on this validation set will then be reported back to you to check that the algorithm behaves as expected.
-Once we have confirmation by the group that the algorithm performes within the expected margins of error, we will evaluate the submission on a secret test set that is the same for all entries.
+The performance on this validation set will then be reported back to you to check that the algorithm behaves as expected.
+Once we have confirmation by the group that the algorithm performs within the expected margins of error, we will evaluate the submission on a secret test set that is the same for all entries.
 The performance on this set will only be reported back to the groups on the first circulation of the publication draft.